 “When we are born, we cry that we are come to this great stage of fools.” – King Lear.

-The New York Theatre Guide encourages you to visit this great stage of players, with a crowning performance by Tony and two-time Academy Award winner Glenda Jackson as performances begin at the Cort Theatre on February 28, 2019.
+The New York Theatre Guide encourages you to visit this great stage of players, with a crowning performance by Tony and two-time Academy Award winner Glenda Jackson as performances come to an end at the Cort Theatre on June 9, 2019.

 (Photos by Brigitte Lacombe)